bonny/WordPress-Simple-History/readme.txt

 - _"The best free history plugin ever"_ - [abazeed](https://wordpress.org/support/topic/the-best-free-history-plugin-ever/)

 - _"It is a standard plugin for all of our sites"_ - [Mr Tibbs](https://wordpress.org/support/topic/it-is-a-standard-plugin-for-all-of-our-sites/)

+## Getting Started

+After installation, Simple History automatically starts logging activities.
+Access the history log through the dashboard widget or via the 'Simple History' page in the dashboard menu.

 ### RSS feed with changes